codeandmedia/zola_easydocs_theme/README.md

 3. In sass/_variables.scss you may change font, color or background if you want.
 4. Almost done.
 Now, you should decide how you want to build and where will be hosted your website.
 You can build it locally and upload to somewhere.
 Or build in GitHub Actions and host on GitHub Pages / Netlify / CloudFlare Pages / AnyS3CloudStorage.
 [Howto for GitHub Pages](https://www.getzola.org/documentation/deployment/github-pages/).
 [My example](https://github.com/o365hq/o365hq.com/blob/main/.github/workflows/main.yml) of GitHub workflow with 2-steps build (the first checks for links and spelling errors, the second uploads to Azure).
 [Dockerfile](https://github.com/codeandmedia/zola_docsascode_theme/blob/master/Dockerfile) to make Docker image.

+## Provided configurations options

+These options can be configured in the `extra` section of the [config.toml](config.toml).
+If any are not present it has the same behaviour as the default which is shown in the starter [config.toml](config.toml).

+- **easydocs_logo_always_clickable** controls if the logo is always clickable.
+By default the logo is only clickable if you are not on the home page.
+If this is enabled it will make the logo clickable when you are on the home page as well.
+Thus on the home page it will basically just refresh the page as it will take you to the same page.
+- **easydocs_uglyurls** provides support for offline sites that do not use a webserver.
+If set to true links in the nav are generated with the full path indcluding `index.html`.
+This functionality was  insired by [Abridge theme](https://www.getzola.org/themes/abridge/).
+Note that for this to work it also requries the base URL to be set to the local folder where the site will be stored eg. `base_url = file:///home/user/mysite/public/`.
+Therefore this is not portable and only works with a specific local folder, but does not require a webserver to navigate the site.
+- **easydocs_heading_threshold** controls minimum number of headings needed on a page before the headings show in the navigation on the left.
+Defaults to 5.
+Can be used for example to always show headings on each page by setting it to 1.

 Enjoy your docs!

 * _Icons: [Office UI Fabric Icons](https://uifabricicons.azurewebsites.net/)_